We’ve all opened the washing machine door to that smell before; mould. It stinks, and it can ruin your clothes if left untreated.

 Why Front-Loaders Are Susceptible to Mould and Mildew

-Most of the time, a foul odour from your washing machine is because of the seal and not the drum.
+Most of the time, a foul odour from your washing machine is because of washing machine seal and not the drum.
 Due to the design of the front-loading washing machine, they are really susceptible to mould and mildew growth.
 Unlike the top loaders, they are exposed to water and detergent all the time.

 This means that while most of it is washed away, some will linger behind and stick; gathering bacteria and growing mould.
 The top loaders don’t have this issue because of their design, and so they are less likely to end up with mouldy seals.
 So, a front loader will be more maintenance in the long run, despite being the most popular type of washing machine.